Panama: Pygmy Sloth

 down again to find a shadier spot.

 Current data suggests that there could be fewer than 100 pygmy sloths left, making them one of the most endangered mammals in the world.
-The exact reasons for this decline are not yet known, but they found several areas where their critical mangrove habitats have been cut down.
+The exact reasons for the sloth's threatened status are not yet known, but they found several areas where their critical mangrove habitats have been cut down.

-Dr. Craig Turner from ZSL said: “The mangrove forests are relatively hard to penetrate, and from a sloth’s perspective they provide protection from aerial predators.
-We noticed that pygmy sloth mothers carrying young would remain low in trees, which may be an evolutionary hangover for predator evasion.
+Dr. Craig Turner from ZSL said: “The mangrove forests are relatively hard to penetrate, and from a sloth’s perspective they may provide protection from aerial predators.
 However, hunting, mangrove cutting and tourism are all listed as threats to these sloths and their behaviour may now be putting them at higher risk.”